 - LB 300 or higher courses, LB 126, LB 133, LB 181

-Your combined GPA is the average of your cumulative GPA and your technical GPA.
+Your combo GPA is the average of your cumulative GPA and your technical GPA.
 To calculate, add your cumulative GPA and your technical GPA, then divide by 2.
-Your combined GPA is used for admission to the College of Engineering.
+Your combo GPA is used for admission to the College of Engineering.

-J. Spartan (Engineering No-Pref) has taken the following courses with the following grades (t=technical GPA course):
+J. Spartan has taken the following courses with the following grades (t=technical GPA course):

 Course Credits Grade Credits x Grade= Point total

 t ENT 205 3cr 3.5 | 3 x 3.5= 10.5

 t CEM 141 4cr 2.5 | 4 x 2.5= 10